vanessayoungg/stats220/README.md

 - I am interested in learning about the basics of **R coding**

 ### Course Goals:
-1. Learn some useful r skills
+1. Learn some useful R skills
 2. Get comfortable with `R` programming
-3. Create something fun using the skills i have learnt
+3. Create something fun using the skills I have learnt

 ### Useful Links:
 - [University of Auckland](https://www.auckland.ac.nz/)